Updated Chicco NextFit & NextFit Zip Convertible Carseat Review

 - Doesn’t take up a lot of room rear-facing (especially if you don’t need the full recline for a newborn).
 This makes it a good option for smaller cars and for tall parents who may need to have the front seat all or most of the way back.

 - Premium fabrics with extra padding for comfort

-- Cover is relatively easy to remove
+- Zip models have cover that is very easy to remove

 - Cover and infant insert can be machine washed in cold water (delicate cycle, mild detergent, hang to dry)